-Hatch alluded to the announced reduction in a Twitter video posted Nov.
-30, saying it "strikes an excellent balance where everybody wins."
+Hatch alluded to the announced reduction in a 2017 Twitter video, saying it "strikes an excellent balance where everybody wins."

-The reduction in the size of the monuments is expected to set off legal battles that could challenge how land conservation is handled in the U.S.
+The reduction in the size of the monuments set off legal battles that could challenge how land conservation is handled in the U.S.